-All assets and liabilities for which measurement or disclosures of their fair value are made, are categorized into the fair value hierarchy described below, based on the lowest level input that is significant to the entire measurement:
+All assets and liabilities for which measurement or disclosures of their fair value are made, are categorized into the fair value hierarchy described below, based on the degree to which the inputs are observable in the measurements and their significance in determining the fair value as a whole:

-- Level 1 Quoted market prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 Valuation techniques for which low level inputs are utilized, that are significant for the calculation, is either directly or indirectly observable. - Level 3 Valuation techniques for which low level inputs are utilized, that are significant for the calculation, is unobservable.
+- Level 1 Quoted market prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 Valuation techniques for which the lower level inputs are utilized, that are significant for the calculation, is either directly or indirectly observable. - Level 3 Valuation techniques for which the lower level inputs are utilized, that are significant for the calculation, is unobservable.